2–CLIMATE CHANGE AND EXTREME EVENTS with special DROUGHT section

 Point Blue Conservation Science

 staff.
-You can find these weekly compilations posted on line by clicking here.
+You can find these weekly compilations posted on line by clicking here or at the CA Landscape Conservation Cooperative website.
 For more information please see www.pointblue.org.

 The items contained in this update were drawn from www.dailyclimate.org, www.sciencedaily.com, SER The Society for Ecological Restoration, http://news.google.com, www.climateprogress.org, www.slate.com, www.sfgate.com, The Wildlife Society NewsBrief, CA BLM NewsBytes and other sources as indicated.
 This is a compilation of information available on-line, not verified and not endorsed by Point Blue Conservation Science.

-You can sign up for this news compilation by signing up for the California Landscape Conservation Cooperative Newsletter or the Bay Area Ecosystems Climate Change Consortium listserve to receive this.
+You can view past issues of this at the.
+You can also receive this news compilation by signing up for the California Landscape Conservation Cooperative Newsletter or the Bay Area Ecosystems Climate Change Consortium listserve.
 You can also email me directly at Ellie Cohen, ecohen at pointblue.org with questions or suggestions.